Oxford Valley Mall: History

-In August 2019, a local news agency reported that Simon Property Group and multiple other related entities have proposed a plan to redevelop the mall and the surrounding property into a mixed use center, including the addition of a 600 unit high-end apartment complex in place of the former Wanamaker's/Boscov's anchor; that would include studio-2 bedroom units, a fitness center, indoor and outdoor common spaces, dog park, pools, full-time management, maintenance, and concierge services like dog walking on site.
-Other possible additions include new eateries, a “lifestyle complex,” new retailers, and refreshed office space.
+In August 2019, a local news agency reported that Simon Property Group and multiple other related entities have proposed a plan to redevelop the mall and the surrounding property into a mixed use center, including the addition of a 600 unit high-end apartment complex in place of the former Wanamaker's and Boscov's anchor that would include studio to 2 bedroom units, a fitness center, indoor and outdoor common spaces, dog park, pools, full-time management, maintenance, and concierge services like dog walking on site.
+Other possible additions include new eateries, a lifestyle complex, new retailers, and refreshed office space.
 According to sources, an area of the parking lot will be used for the possible developments.

-In December 2022, the long-vacant Wanamaker's/Boscov's anchor building was demolished to make way for future redevelopment.
+In December 2022, the long-vacant Wanamaker's and Boscov's anchor building was demolished to make way for future redevelopment.

+In August 2024, the Atlee Square apartments, featuring 391 units, began to accept leasing applications.

+In November 2 2025 Walmart Announced that they will bulid a new Supercenter on the former Sears Site.